Alfresco/docs-alfresco/search-services/1.4/config/security.md

 </requestHandler>
 ```

-In order to specify the backup location, set the *solr.backup.dir* in solrcore.properties.
+To specify the backup location, set `solr.backup.dir` in `solrcore.properties`.